 5. Not Everything is Fiction

 Did you know that Madame Lalaurie and Marie Laveau from Coven actually existed in real life?
-Lalaurie was a socialite from Louisiana who reportedly tortured her slaves in ways far more horrifying than what you've seen in American Horror Story.
-Marie Laveau was a Louisiana Creole renowned in New Orleans for practicing voodoo, but there's no proof that she has actually met Lalaurie during her life.
+Delphine Lalaurie was a socialite from Louisiana who reportedly tortured her slaves in ways far more horrifying than what you've seen in American Horror Story.
+On the other hand, Marie Laveau was a Louisiana Creole renowned in New Orleans for practicing voodoo.
+While they were contemporaries, there's no historical proof that she actually met Lalaurie during her life.
+You can read more about the real Madame Lalaurie on Wikipedia.

 6. Alma and Kit

 Alma and Kit from Asylum also have correspondents in real life.
-Their story was inspired by a renowned interracial couple, Barney and Betty Hill, who claimed they were victims of alien abduction in the '60s.
+Their story was inspired by a renowned interracial couple, Barney and Betty Hill, who claimed they were victims of an alien abduction in the 1960s.
+This adds a layer of "true story" mystery to the already complex narrative of the mental institution.
+Their case is one of the most famous reports of extraterrestrial encounters in American history.

 7. Banjo Recitals on Set

-Because of the unsettling atmosphere surrounding Asylum, Zachary Quinto had to find a way to cheer things up a bit between shots.
-So he started to play the banjo when they were not shooting.
-What a nice guy!
+Because of the unsettling atmosphere surrounding the Asylum set, Zachary Quinto had to find a way to cheer things up a bit between shots.
+So, he started to play the banjo when they were not shooting!
+It's hard to imagine the menacing Dr. Thredson strumming away on a banjo, but it clearly helped the cast cope with the dark material.
+What a nice guy for keeping the spirits high!

 8. Denis O'Hare's Dedication

-Denis O'Hare – the actor who played Spalding in Coven – remained in character while on set and refused to speak, relying on gestures to communicate with the crew.
-Now that's dedication!
+Denis O'Hare—the actor who played Spalding in Coven—remained in character while on set and refused to speak, relying solely on gestures to communicate with the crew.
+Now that's real dedication to the craft!
+Method acting like this is common on Murphy's sets, as seen with other stars in our binge-worthy TV shows list.
+Spalding’s creepy silence definitely benefited from O'Hare’s commitment.

 9. Briarcliff

-Co-creator Ryan Murphy confessed that Briarcliff, the mental institution in Season 2, is loosely inspired by the Willowbrook State School and its horrific conditions exposed in 1972, as well as an urban legend about a man who lived there after it had been closed.
+Co-creator Ryan Murphy confessed that Briarcliff, the mental institution in Season 2, is loosely inspired by the Willowbrook State School and its horrific conditions exposed in 1972.
+The real-life institution was the subject of an investigation by Geraldo Rivera, which revealed shocking neglect.
+Additionally, Murphy drew from an urban legend about a man who lived in the ruins after it had been closed, adding to the show's dark lore.

 10. Surprising Connections